Santa Muerte: Opposition and persecution

-Since the mid-20th century and throughout the 21st century, the new religious movement of Santa Muerte and her devotees have been regularly discriminated, ostracized, and socially excluded both by the Roman Catholic Church and various Evangelical-Pentecostal Protestant churches in Mexico and the rest of Central America.
+Since the mid-20th century and throughout the 21st century, the new religious movement of Santa Muerte and her devotees have been regularly discriminated, ostracized, and socially excluded both by the Roman Catholic Church and various Protestant groups in Mexico and the rest of Central America.

-The Roman Catholic Church has condemned devotion to Santa Muerte in Mexico and Latin America as blasphemous and satanic, calling it a "degeneration of religion".
+The Catholic Church has condemned devotion to Santa Muerte in Mexico and Latin America as blasphemous and satanic, calling it a "degeneration of religion".
 When Pope Francis visited Mexico in 2016, he repudiated Santa Muerte on his first full day in the country, condemning Santa Muerte as a dangerous symbol of narco-culture; Santa Muerte has been defined by some news outlets as a "narco-saint".

 Evangelical Protestant denominations in Mexico and Latin America have condemned it too, as black magic and trickery.
-The Roman Catholic Church in Mexico has accused Santa Muerte devotees—many of whom were baptized in the Catholic religion despite the difference of belief and the fact that Santa Muerte churches and temples have instituted a separate baptism practice—of having turned to devil-worship.
+The Catholic Church in Mexico has accused Santa Muerte devotees—many of whom were baptized in the Catholic religion despite the difference of belief and the fact that Santa Muerte churches and temples have instituted a separate baptism practice—of having turned to devil-worship.
 Roman Catholic priests regularly chastise parishioners, telling them that death is not a person but rather a phase of life.
 However, the Roman Catholic Church stops short of labeling such followers as heretics, instead accusing them of heterodoxy.
-Other reasons the Mexican Catholic Church has officially condemned the worship of Santa Muerte is that most of her rites are modeled after Catholic liturgy, and some Santa Muerte devotees eventually split from the Catholic Church and began vying for control of church buildings.
+The Mexican Catholic Church has also officially condemned the worship of Santa Muerte because most of her rites are modeled after Catholic liturgy, and some Santa Muerte devotees eventually split from the Catholic Church and began vying for control of church buildings.

-The Federal government of Mexico has attempted on removing the Santa Muerte's influence among the people to attempt to stop the spread of her influence throughout the country and across the border to the United States.
-In controversial fashion the Mexican Government bulldozed nearly forty shrines throughout the US and Mexican border, destroying many places of worship, Since according to the military the Santa Muerte has integrated with narco-culture.
+The federal government of Mexico has attempted to remove Santa Muerte's influence among the people and to stop its spread throughout the country and across the border to the United States.
+In a controversial fashion, the Mexican government bulldozed nearly forty shrines throughout the U.S.–Mexican border, as according to the military, Santa Muerte has been integrated with narco-culture.

-Despite the many attempts by the Roman Catholic Church and Protestant churches to undermine the devotion to Santa Muerte in Mexico and elsewhere, along with the religious discrimination and accusations towards her followers, the new religious movement of Santa Muerte has enjoyed meteoric growth and spread across the American continent since the early 2000s, and is considered by one of the leading academic experts, Andrew Chesnut, to be the single fastest-growing new religious movement in the world.
+Despite many attempts by the Catholic Church and Protestant churches to undermine the devotion to Santa Muerte in Mexico and elsewhere, and religious discrimination and accusations towards her followers, the new religious movement of Santa Muerte has enjoyed meteoric growth and spread across the American continent since the early 2000s, and is considered by academic expert Andrew Chesnut to be the single fastest-growing new religious movement in the world.